datacommonsorg/docsite/papers/index.md

 has_children: false
 ---

-- [Data Commons](http://arxiv.org/abs/2309.13054) overview paper &mdash; background on the motivation, development, and architecture of the Data Commons initiative
+- [Data Commons](http://arxiv.org/abs/2309.13054) gioverview paper &mdash; background on the motivation, development, and architecture of the Data Commons initiative

     Citation: